MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/flowcharts-business-process-modeler.md

 -->

 ## Unconnected flowcharts
-Unconnected flowcharts such as a Visio diagram can be very helpful for describing high-level business processes that are performed outside of the Finance and Operations apps.
+Unconnected flowcharts, such as a Visio diagram, can be very helpful for describing high-level business processes that are performed outside of the Finance and Operations apps.

 ### Upload an unconnected flowchart